 For the Central Gateway Manager:

-Following receipt of a disclosure request, the Central Gateway Manager must confirm that all required information as per the preliminary recommendation ‘criteria and content of requests’ is provided (see also preliminary recommendation #5 Acknowledgement of Receipt).
-Should the Central Gateway Manager establish that the request is incomplete, the Central Gateway Manager must provide an opportunity for the requestor to amend and resubmit its request.
+Following receipt of a disclosure request, the Central Gateway Manager MUST confirm that all required information as per the preliminary recommendation ‘criteria and content of requests’ is provided (see also preliminary recommendation #5 Acknowledgement of Receipt).
+Should the Central Gateway Manager establish that the request is incomplete, the Central Gateway Manager MUST provide an opportunity for the requestor to amend and resubmit its request.

-Following confirmation that the request is syntactically correct and that all required information has been provided, the Central Gateway Manager must immediately and synchronously respond with an acknowledgement response and relay the disclosure request to the responsible Contracted Party, if it does not concern a request that meets the criteria for automatic disclosure.
+Following confirmation that the request is syntactically correct and that all required information has been provided, the Central Gateway Manager MUST immediately and synchronously respond with an acknowledgement response and relay the disclosure request to the responsible Contracted Party, if it does not concern a request that meets the criteria for automatic disclosure.

 As part of its relay to the responsible Contracted Party, the Central Gateway Manager MUST provide a recommendation to the Contracted Party whether to disclose or not.
 The Contracted Party MAY follow this recommendation.
-If the Contracted Party decides not to follow the recommendation of the Central Gateway Manager, the Contracted Party SHOULD communicate its reasons for not following the Central Gateway Manager recommendation so the Central Gateway Manager can learn and improve on future response recommendations.
+If the Contracted Party decides not to follow the recommendation of the Central Gateway Manager, the Contracted Party MUST communicate its reasons for not following the Central Gateway Manager recommendation so the Central Gateway Manager can learn and improve on future response recommendations.

 Contracted Parties:

-must provide a disclosure response without undue delay, unless there are exceptional circumstances.
+MUST provide a disclosure response without undue delay, unless there are exceptional circumstances.
 Such exceptional circumstances may include the overall number of requests received if the number far exceeds the established SLAs.
 SSAD requests that meet the automatic response criteria must receive an automatic disclosure response.
 For requests that do not meet the automatic response criteria, a response must be received in line with the SLAs outlined below.

 Responses where disclosure of data (in whole or in part) has been denied should include: rationale sufficient for the requestor to understand the reasons for the decision, including, for example, an analysis and explanation of how the balancing test was applied (if applicable).
 Additionally, in its response, the entity receiving the access/disclosure request must include information on how public registration data can be obtained.

+Urgent SSAD Requests

 A separate accelerated timeline has been recommended for the response to ‘Urgent’ SSAD Requests, those Requests for which evidence is supplied to show an immediate need for disclosure (see below).
 The criteria to determine whether it concerns an urgent request are limited to circumstances that pose an imminent threat to life, serious bodily injury, critical infrastructure (online and offline) or child exploitation.
+Note that the use of ‘Urgent’ SSAD Requests is not limited to LEA.

+Abuse of urgent requests: Violations of the use of Urgent SSAD Requests will result in a response from the Central Gateway Manager to ensure that the requirements for Urgent SSAD Requests are known and met in the first instance, but repeated violations may result in the Central Gateway Manager suspending the ability to make urgent requests via the SSAD.

-Must maintain a dedicated contact for dealing with Urgent SSAD requests which can be stored and used by the Central Gateway Manager, in circumstances where an SSAD request has been flagged as Urgent.
-Additionally, the EPDP Team recommends that Contracted Parties MUST publish their standard business hours and accompanying time zone on the homepage of their website (or in another standardized place that may be designated by ICANN from time to time).
+Contracted Parties must maintain a dedicated contact for dealing with Urgent SSAD Requests which can be stored and used by the Central Gateway Manager, in circumstances where an SSAD request has been flagged as Urgent.
+Additionally, the EPDP Team recommends that Contracted Parties MUST publish their standard business hours and accompanying time zone in the SSAD portal (or in another standardized place that may be designated by ICANN from time to time).

 The EPDP Team recommends that if the Contracted Party determines that disclosure would be in violation of applicable laws or result in inconsistency with these policy recommendations, the Contracted Party must document the rationale and communicate this information to the requestor and ICANN Compliance (if requested).